bancorprotocol/contracts-solidity/solidity/docgen/docs/token/EtherToken.md

 - `_value`:   transfer amount

+## Return Values:

+- true if the transfer was successful, false if it wasn't

 # Function `transferFrom(address _from, address _to, uint256 _value) → bool success` {#EtherToken-transferFrom-address-address-uint256-}

 an account/contract attempts to get the coins